arcalot/arcalot.github.io/docs/arcaflow/workflows/expressions.md

 ### Multiplication

-When the `*` operator is used with a numerical operands, it multiplies them.
+When the `*` operator is used with numerical operands, it multiplies them.
 The operator requires numerical operands with the same type.

 For example, the expression `3 * 3` would output the integer `9`.

 ### Division

-When the `/` operator is used with a numerical operands, it outputs the value of the right expression divided by the value of the left.
+When the `/` operator is used with numerical operands, it outputs the value of the left expression divided by the value of the right.
 The operator requires numerical operands with the same type.

-The output type matches the input type.
-Integer division results in the value being rounded towards zero.
-If a non-whole number output is required, or if different rounding logic is required, convert the inputs into floating point number with the [`intToFloat` function](#functions), or back into integers with the [`floatToInt` function](#functions).
-Different types of rounding can be achieved for floating point numbers with the [functions `ceil`, `floor`, and `round`](#functions).
+The result of integer division is rounded towards zero.
+If a non-integral result is required, or if different rounding logic is required, convert the inputs into floating point numbers with the [`intToFloat` function](#functions).
+Different types of rounding can be performed on floating point numbers with the [functions](#functions) `ceil`, `floor`, and `round`.

-For example, the expression `-3 / 2` would output the integer `-1`.
+For example, the expression `-3 / 2` would yield the integer value `-1`.

 ### Modulus

-When the `%` operator is used with a numerical operands, it outputs the remainder of value of the right expression divided by the value of the left.
+When the `%` operator is used with numerical operands, it evaluates to the remainder when the value of the left expression is divided by the value of the right.
 The operator requires numerical operands with the same type.

 For example, the expression `5 % 3` would output the integer `2`.